R. Kelly jury watches graphic video clips allegedly showing singer having sex with young teen

 “I said don’t move,” the man alleged to be Kelly said on one clip.

-Kelly’s defense so far has not directly contested whether it is Kelly on the video clips, saying that their authenticity could not be verified and that Kelly was previously acquitted for conduct related to them.
-Nor have they given jurors an alternate version of Jane’s narrative of events related to videos, seeing to sow doubt instead by telling the panel Jane denied it was her on the clips for more than two decades.
+Kelly’s defense so far has not directly contested that it is Kelly on the video clips, only saying that their authenticity could not be verified and that Kelly was previously acquitted for conduct related to them.
+Nor has the defense given jurors an alternate version of Jane’s narrative of events related to videos.
+Instead, the defense lawyers are seeking to sow doubt by telling the panel Jane denied it was her on the clips for more than two decades.

 Prosecutors had asked U.S. District Judge Harry Leinenweber to clear the courtroom of media and spectators while the tapes were played since they contained alleged child pornography.

-But Leinenweber declined, saying forcing everyone to leave a public trial was too extreme, since having people hear the audio wasn’t “problematic.”
+But Leinenweber declined, saying that forcing everyone to leave a public trial was too extreme and that having people hear the audio wasn’t “problematic.”
 Instead, he had courtroom personnel bring in large, black screens so spectators could not see the jurors or their monitors as they watched.
 Due to COVID-19 spacing protocols, the jury is seated in the courtroom gallery rather than in the jury box.

-Spectators and reporters in the courtroom, meanwhile, were asked to stand in a specific area of the courtroom so they could not see the videos as they played on monitors at the defense and prosecution tables.
+Spectators and reporters in the courtroom, meanwhile, were asked to sit in specific areas so they could not see the videos as they played on monitors at the defense and prosecution tables.

 Just before the videos were played, Leinenweber, at the request of prosecutors, ordered the audio feed to the overflow courtroom and media room cut off.
-No explanation for that move was given, despite the judge’s comment that the audio wasn’t an issue.
+No explanation for that move was given.

 The videos are at the heart of the case against Kelly and his two co-defendants, who are accused of conspiring to pay off victims and witnesses and cover up years of alleged sexual abuse of minors by Kelly.